heng-yuwen/MatSpectNet/README.md

-# MatSpectNet
-MatSpectNet: A Physically-Constrained Hyperspectral Reconstruction Network for Domain-Aware Material Segmentation
+# MatSpectNet: A Physically-Constrained Hyperspectral Reconstruction Network for Domain-Aware Material Segmentation